-The Guardians of the Galaxy have finally blasted into cinemas in Singapore and all I can say is that it well worth the wait (and the hype).
+The Guardians of the Galaxy have finally blasted into cinemas in Singapore and all I can say is that it is well worth the wait (and the hype).
 Guardians is the tenth instalment of the Marvel Cinematic Universe (MCU) which includes the blockbuster franchises of Iron Man, Thor, Captain America and The Avengers.

 Guardians of the Galaxy is an action-packed space adventure that expands the MCU into the cosmos.
 The story centres around Peter Quill aka Star-Lord (played by Chris Pratt – you might remember him as the goofy Andy Dwyer from Parks and Recreation) who finds himself the object of an unrelenting bounty hunt after stealing a mysterious orb coveted by Ronan, a powerful villain with ambitions that threaten the entire universe.